 In this context, our prescription allows us to circumvent this trade-off between the mode-volume and the loss: the temporal trap forms a smaller ``flying cavity'' inside a ring resonator, which confines the light further in the axial (temporal) dimension, so that nonlinear interactions between photons benefit from both small mode volume and low loss.
 Specifically, the nonlinear coupling of the temporally trapped pulses takes the form

-where the width of the temporal trap $\tau_0$ plays the role of the size of an effective cavity.
+where the width of the trap $\tau_0$ plays the role of the size of an effective cavity.
 Comparing $g_\text{trap}$ to the CW coupling rate of the same resonator, we find that the coupling is enhanced by the factor proportional to the square root of the pulse duty cycle.
-We note that $g_\text{trap}$ depends only on $\tau_0$ instead of $T$, and therefore may realize large coupling rates for resonators of arbitrary length.
+Because $g_\text{trap}$ is independent of $T$, temporal trapping may realize large coupling rates for resonators of arbitrary length.